andres4715-gif/github_Javascript_HTTP_Responses_practice_2024/README.md

 # README #

-19-Practicing-http-responses_2024 Use this folder to Practice JSON API REST AUTOMATION
+Practice JSON API REST AUTOMATION
+## POSTMAN:
+I already have created a new collection on POSTMAN to play with the json server.

 ## Resources:
 - Follow this [video](https://www.youtube.com/watch?v=1xcKP__PxsY) to install JSON SERVER